AlenizyAbdulrahman/CS392-Workshop02-Group3/README.md

 node index.js
 ```
 ### Operating instructions:
-Write any kind of food ingredients on the text field and press submit then the result will appear on the server side.
-For example, If we write beef, tomato, and bread it will return a burger.
+Write any kind of food ingredients on the text field and press submit then the result will appear on a text area.also you can clear the text by click on clear button and all the text will erase and you can write again.
+While the text area is going to dynamically change.
 ### Contributors:
 [Ahmed Saud Alshaalan](https://github.com/AhmedSaudA)
 [Sultan Almansour](https://github.com/sultan209)